lcouper/RprogrammingCourse/Week2/README.md

 - Convert between wide and long form
   Example:
   ```
-  View(mtcars) # mtcars is a dataset included in R (but if it doesn't open for you, trying first running 'library(datasets)'
   library(reshape2) # load the reshape2 package, needed to use the melt function below
-  CarsMelt = melt(mtcars) # 'melt' the mtcars dataset (i.e., convert it from a wide format to a long format)

-  CarMelt2 = melt(mtcars, id.vars = c("gear", "cyl")) # melt the dataset, but this time, preserve the gears and cylinder columns (basically you're telling R to classify your data based on the number of gears and cyls)

-  chick_m <- melt(ChickWeight, id=2:4, na.rm=TRUE) # melt the chick weight dataset
-  dcast(chick_m, diet ~ variable, mean) # 'cast' the dataset back to a wide format to easily see the average effect of diet on chick weight
+  # Example using the 'airquality' dataset - another built-in dataset in R that has info on air quality measurements from NY in 173
+  View(airquality)

+  # If you "melt" mtcars without specifying anything further:
+  melt1 = melt(airquality)

+  # Now "melt" the dataset but preserve the "gear" & "cyl" column
+  melt2 = melt(airquality, id.vars = c("Month", "Day"))  # id.vars = which columns you want to keep

+  # Go from long to wide ("casting") using the dcast() function:
+  cast1 = dcast(melt2, Month + Day ~ variable)
+  # The variables to the left of the '~' are the ones you want to keep
+  # The variable(s) to the right of the '~' are the ones to cast so that each unique value has its own column

   ```